herbsjs/herbs2knex/README.md

     foreignKeys: [{ customerId: String }]
     ```

-    The field names will te converted to a database names using conventions.
+    The field names will converted to a database names using conventions.
 Ex: `customer_id`

 - `knex` - Knex initialize instance